 Upright Rows: The GOAT for Shoulder Workouts

-Simply put, big shoulders are sexy.
-If you’re into bodybuilding, you know that your shoulders form the wide top of your hourglass or “V” shape.
-Having round boulder shoulders is immediately noticeable for your physique aesthetics and usually means the difference between an L and XL t-shirt.
+Simply put, big shoulders are sexy and we love building them.
+Bodybuilders know that your shoulders form the widest top of your “V” shape.
+Having round boulders frame your neck is immediately noticeable for your physique aesthetics and usually means the difference between an L and XL t-shirt.

-Build Mountain Peaks to Look Down on Your Enemies
+Mountain Peaks to Look Down on Your Enemies From

 Here at TrainHeroic, we love building big shoulders.
 Case in point: